back

 When you are early in the process of saving enough money for retirement, it’s essential to equally invest your efforts in both saving and paying off your debt.
 Your debt should not comprise the money you set aside for retirement spending.

-However, you should prioritize your high-interest debt, like bad credit online loans, over everything else, as the longer you take to pay it off, the more money it costs you.
+However, you should prioritize your high-interest debt, like bad credit online loans, over everything else, such as payday loans and cash advance loans.
+As the longer you take to pay it off, the more money it costs you.
 Once those have been taken care of, you can equally divide the money you save for retirement and spend, minimizing debt.

 Adjust Your Current Budget